 02 Enhancing team collaboration

-Also, different points of view are always a good play.
-The team may give feedback from a professional perspective based on their experience and share their ideas.
+Mockups allow you to introduce changes to your team at the early stage of development, making it easier for them to understand what you expect from them.
+Additionally, different points of view are always a good thing.
+Your team can give feedback from a professional perspective based on their experience and share their ideas.
 Interactions with your team build connections and facilitate smooth work and communication.
-It gets easier to understand the vision of each member of the project you are working on.
+Studies show that effective team collaboration can increase productivity and creativity.

 03 Determining UX issues right away